jorgemrtr/jorgemrtr/README.md

 - Productivity

 ### Current projects outside of programing
-- Learn touch typing and achieve 85 words per minute with high accuracy
+- Learn touch typing and achieve 85 wpm with high accuracy
-- Create and mprove my personal knowledge system / second brain using the Obsidian note taking app
+- Create and improve my personal knowledge system / second brain using the Obsidian note taking app